jacobHancock0402/Web-Forum/README.md

 A full-stack web application built with Node.js, Express.js, and vanilla JavaScript that allows users to create, view, like/dislike, and comment on posts with image upload support.

-This project is not currently publicly hosted.
-You have to follow the instructions below in order to view it.
+You can view the website at https://web-forum-zz37.onrender.com.
+If you want to build it locally, then you can follow the instructions below.

 ## Features